-1. Does your marketing strategy have a goal?
+1. Do your marketing efforts have a clear revenue based goal?

 3. How are you promoting your business?